srinidhiPY/SSL_CR_Histo/README.md

 * Task-specific teacher-student consistency training (`SSL_CR`)

 ### 1. Self-supervised pretext task: Resolution sequence prediction (RSP) in WSIs

-From the main file (**pretrain_BreastPathQ.py / pretrain_Camelyon16.py**) you can pretrain the network (ResNet18) for predicting the resolution sequence ordering in WSIs on BreastPathQ & Camelyon16 dataset, respectively.
-This can be easily adopted to any other dataset of choice.
-The choice of resolution levels for RSP task can also be set in [dataset.py#L277](dataset.py#L277), while pretraining on any other datasets.
-The argument --train_image_pth is the only required argument and should be set to the directory containing your imgs.
-There are many more arguments that can be set and these are all explained in the corresponding files.
+From the file **"pretrain_BreastPathQ.py / pretrain_Camelyon16.py"**, you can pretrain the network (ResNet18) for predicting the resolution sequence ordering in WSIs on BreastPathQ & Camelyon16 dataset, respectively.
+This can be easily adapted to any other dataset of choice.

+* The choice of resolution levels for the RSP task can also be set in [dataset.py#L277](dataset.py#L277) while pretraining on any other datasets.
+* The argument --train_image_pth is the only required argument and should be set to the directory containing your training WSIs.
+There are many more arguments that can be set, and these are all explained in the corresponding files.

 ```python
 python pretrain_BreastPathQ.py    // pretraining on BreastPathQ
 python pretrain_Camelyon16.py    // pretraining on Camelyon16
 ```
-We also provided the pretrained models for BreastPathQ and Camelyon16, which can found in "Pretrained_models" folder.
+* We also provided the pretrained models for BreastPathQ and Camelyon16, found in the "Pretrained_models" folder.
+These models can also be used for feature transferability (domain adaptation) between datasets with different tissue types/organs.

 ### 2. Task specific supervised fine-tuning on downstream task